JaidenFlint/Project2_Group2/README.md

 The target variable, actual_productivity, is continuous and is the primary variable we aim to predict using various machine learning models.

-## _Steps of a Regression Model:_
+## _Steps of a Regression Model for the Dataset:_

-1. Read in the DataFrame: Load your dataset into a pandas DataFrame.
+1. Read in the DataFrame: Load the dataset into a pandas DataFrame.
 2. Determine X and y: Identify the feature variables (X) and the target variable (y).
 3. Split the Data: Use train_test_split() to divide the data into training and testing sets.
-4. Scale the Numerical Columns: Apply a scaling method (like StandardScaler or MinMaxScaler) to the numerical columns of the training set, and then use the same scaler to transform the testing set.
+4. Scale the Numerical Columns: Apply a scaling method (like StandardScaler) to the numerical columns of the training set, and then use the same scaler to transform the testing set.
-5. Fit the Regression Model: Create and fit your regression model (e.g., linear regression) using the scaled training data.
+5. Fit the Regression Model: Create and fit the various regression models (e.g., linear regression, SVR, random forest) using the scaled training data.
-6. Check Performance Metrics: Evaluate the model's performance using appropriate metrics, such as Mean Squared Error (MSE) or R² score.
+6. Check Performance Metrics: Evaluate the model's performance using appropriate metrics, such as Mean Absolute Error (MAE), Mean Squared Error (MSE) and R² score.

 ## _Data Cleaning and Preprocessing?_